 Overnight: Aswan | Breakfast

 Aswan - Nile felucca cruise.
 Today we have an optional excursion to the magnificent rock-cut temple of Abu Simbel, a UNESCO World Heritage-listed site featuring four gigantic statues of King Ramses II.
 We then take a short boat ride to Agilika Island for a guided tour of the last classical Egyptian style temple.
 Known as the Philae Temple, it was dedicated to the goddess Isis, a very important figure in Egypt’s ancient world.
+Upon returning to Aswan we visit a perfume oil emporium.

 Our afternoon finds us boarding our felucca for a voyage down the River Nile.
 These simple sailboats have plied the Nile since ancient times.
 We spend the day relaxing and the next two nights sleeping out on deck, equipped with mattresses and a mosquito net, beneath a wonderful blanket of stars.